1) My story begins the year after the Flood,

 The quakes gave us many anxious qualms.

-16) Shakings were frequent as the continent shifted;
+16) Shakings were frequent as Earth's crust shifted;

 Volcanoes smoked in grumbling unrest.